Get insider access

 Best Outdoor TVs

+Here in Canada, the winter season is in full effect.
+However, you might live in a warm climate where you can use your TV outdoors year-round.
 Outdoor TVs are becoming more popular and can provide the ultimate outdoor relaxation experience.
-We cover one true outdoor TV, Samsung's The Terrace.
+We cover one true outdoor TV: the Samsung The Terrace.
 Otherwise, this article focuses on an alternative to buying a very expensive outdoor model: buying an indoor TV and installing it in an enclosure designed to protect it from the elements so it doesn't get ruined.
 Most TVs in this article aren't designed for outdoor use, so ensure they're protected.
 If you're buying a TV for serious outdoor use, like for a business, you might prefer to look for other true outdoor televisions, like models from SunBrite.
 However, we don't cover these as they're significantly more expensive than better-performing indoor models.

-We've bought and tested more than 425 TVs, and below are our recommendations for the best TVs for outdoor use that you can buy.
-Also, see our picks for the best smart TVs, the best 4k TVs, and the best budget TVs.
-You can also vote on which ones you want us to buy and test.
+Through our in-depth testing process, we can see what TVs best fit the above criteria, and below are our recommendations for the best TVs for outdoor use.
+Also, see our picks for the best smart TVs and the best budget TVs.
+If you'd prefer to shop for a projector you can use outdoors, look up the best outdoor projectors instead.
+You can also vote on which TVs you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best Outdoor TV